junxit/us-congress-bills-110/bill.md

   - **(2)** location, entry, and patenting under the mining laws, and all amendments thereto; and
   - **(3)** operation of the mineral leasing, mineral materials, and geothermal leasing laws, and all amendments thereto.
 - **(b)** *Duration* This section expires two years after the date of enactment of this Act or on the date of the completion of the conveyance under section 3, whichever is earlier.

+## § 5.
+Retained authority

+The Secretary shall retain the authority to place conditions on the license to insure adequate protection and utilization of the public land granted to the Secretary in section 4(e) of the Federal Power Act (16 U.S.C.
+797(e)) until the Federal Energy Regulatory Commission has issued a new license for the Wells Hydroelectric Project, to replace the original license expiring May 31, 2012, consistent with section 15 of the Federal Power Act (16 U.S.C.
+808).